LuxImagingAI/URT/README.md

 # Arguments

 `--collection`:
 The name of the collection which should be downloaded.
 Alternatively a .yaml file containing a list of collections for batch-processing of multiple datasets.
-An example can be seend in "collections.yaml".
+An example can be seen in "config/collections.yaml".

 `--output`:
 The output directory for the data.
 Default: "./output"